11 Scribes · Stephen King & Bachman · Scribner Era (1998-present)

 Art / design: Wraparound jacket illustration by Cliff Nielsen (atmospheric snowy-woods/horror art).
 Jacket design per Scribner art department (designer not separately confirmed — UNVERIFIED).
 Rear-flap author photo of Stephen King.

 Book-club edition & fakes — how to spot a wrong copyBook Club Edition (BOMC/SF Book Club) of Dreamcatcher is markedly SMALLER — roughly one-third the bulk of the "encyclopedia-sized" trade first (smaller trim, thinner/cheaper paper, often glued not sewn).
-Tells: a small blind-stamp (indented dot/circle/square) on the lower-rear board; jacket flap reads "Book Club Edition" with NO printed price (no "$28.00"); lighter overall weight; no number line / different copyright-page statement.
+Tells: a small blind-stamp (indented dot/circle/square) on the lower-rear board; jacket flap reads "Book Club Edition" with NO printed price (no "$28.00"); lighter overall weight; and NO number line — which is decisive, because the number line is the trade first's ONLY printing identifier (the trade prints no edition statement either, so "different copyright-page statement" was never the discriminator).
 If a copy lacks the "$28.00" flap price AND is visibly small/light, it is a BCE, not a first.

 Also watch for: Most common issue: PRICE-CLIPPED jackets (corner cut) hiding the $28.00 and sometimes passed off — a true first should be unclipped.
 Married jackets (later-printing or BCE jacket on a first-printing book, or vice-versa) — verify the copyright-page number line independently of the jacket.
 Book-club copies misdescribed as "first edition" (very common; check trim size + blind stamp + missing price).
 Ex-library copies (stamps, pockets, spine labels) — common and low value.
 Facsimile/reproduction jackets exist for high-value King but Dreamcatcher is low-value enough that fakes are rare.
-Watch listings that say "First Edition" but show a number line missing the "1."
+Watch listings that ADVERTISE "First Edition" while showing a number line missing the "1" — that phrase is always the seller's description and never a quotation from this plate, which prints no edition statement at all.
+Reject on the number line; never reject a copy for lacking words that were never printed.

 Print run & scarcity